mlhamel/conferences/README.md

 # Euruko 2015

 Euruko 2015 was in Salzburg Austria from October 17th to 18th.
+It is an amazing 1 track conference helds in Europe every year.

+Last year was supposed to be held in Kiev, in Ukraine, but it was finally cancelled because of the political situation.

 ## Talks